Build a conversational AI web app with Next.js and Flow

 109

 The hook defined above is using a function to retrieve a JWT token.
 A JWT is necessary to talk to Flow API.
-This temporary token should be obtained from a server and not from client side code.
-The reason for it is that we need an API Key for retrieving JWT's and we don't want to expose API keys on client side code.
+This temporary token should be obtained from a server and not from client side code, because we need an API Key for retrieving JWT's and we don't want to expose API keys on client side code.

 We can keep this functionality on the server side with Next.js.
 Create a file in the root directory of the project named actions.ts